Experience Overview

 Price

-Price per person: (Double Occupancy) CAD 1730 (CAD 288 /day)
+Price per person: (Double Occupancy) CAD $2045 (CAD $341 /day)

 Itinerary

 Welcome to Tasmania!
-Your adventure begins in Hobart (nipaluna in the language of the Muwinina and palawa peoples, who are the Traditional Owners of the land on which Hobart is now located).
-You’ll have a welcome meeting at 9:30 am to meet your fellow travellers, followed by a short walk to ningina tunapri – TMAG's Tasmanian Aboriginal culture gallery – to start your journey off by connecting to the Traditional Owners of Tasmania.
-Then, leave Hobart behind, and head to the historic town of Richmond – home to over 40 heritage buildings.
-Stop for lunch and walk the charming streets before continuing north.
-On the way, there are optional stops at a local whiskey, gin and vodka distillery or at a winery.
-After your tasting, continue to the coastal town of Bicheno and your accommodation for the next two nights.
+Your adventure begins in Hobart, or Nipaluna in the language of the Muwinina and Palawa peoples, who are the Traditional Custodians of the land on which Hobart is now located.
+You’ll have a welcome meeting at 9:30 am to meet your fellow travellers, followed by a short walk to ningina tunapri – TMAG's Tasmanian Aboriginal culture gallery.
+Depart Hobart for a stopover in the historic town of Richmond – home to some of Australia’s oldest institutions.
+Enjoy some time to explore the town, then leave for your next stop at a local family-owned and operated winery for a tasting session.
+Finish your tasting experience and continue to the coastal town of Bicheno, where you will stay for the next two nights.

 Included Activities: